kitledger/docs/01-getting-started/introduction.md

 1) **The user adapts to the system:** A very common one.
 The user follows the "best practices" of the system, leaves aside the alternative "company specific" process in favor of the standard system based one.
 This is often a "lesser of two evils" type of situation given that the user by this point has a significant time and money investment into the existing system and thus the idea of using the most out of it is justified.
 Results of this scenario are mixed and highly contextual.

 2) **The system adapts to the user:** This one is less common mainly due to the fact that many systems simply do not have the ability to adapt at all to a change in process (Even though Sales Reps claim their product can "totally adapt to the organization").
 Commonly, only high end business management software has the kind of advanced features that can allow this type of adaptation via customization and even then, certain challenges and limitations often appear.
-That said on average this scenario more often than not leads to the user being able to perform their task following the organization's preferred process and while this can be a double-edged sword, it's certainly more familiar and comfortable to the user.
+That said, on average, this scenario more often than not leads to the user being able to perform their task following the organization's preferred process and while this can be a double-edged sword, it's certainly more familiar and comfortable to the user.

 3) **The user bridges the gap with extra tools:** The most common scenario by far, brings additional tools into the process (Ahem!
 "Spreadhseets") as a last resort patch.
 While common, this often leads to fragile, complex business processes that are not well documented or depend on several disjointed tools without a clear guideline.